rgCASS/casevo/README.md

 The goal of this tutorial is to help you construct a simple basic level model and be able to perform simple analyses on the results.

+Our paper is available at [this link](https://arxiv.org/abs/2412.19498).
+Citations are welcome.

 ## 2. Background Information

 Casevo is built on [Mesa](https://github.com/projectmesa/mesa), so it is similar in fundamental elements and operational logic.
 Key related information: